-iii) Interest Rate Risk
+iii) Credit Risk

 Tenant credit risk arises from the possibility that tenants and mortgage borrowers may default on their rent and mortgage obligations respectively to the Trust.
 The risk of credit loss is mitigated by leasing and credit policies.
-The Trust monitors its collection experience on a monthly basis and ensures that a stringent policy is adopted to provide for all past due amounts which are doubtful of being collected.
+The Trust monitors its collection experience every month and ensures that a stringent policy is adopted to provide for all past due amounts that are doubtful of being collected.
 All residential accounts receivable balances written off are recognized in the consolidated statement of comprehensive income and subsequent recoveries of amounts previously written off are credited in the consolidated statement of comprehensive income.